 Every patient of mine panics a little when I tell them that they need a wisdom tooth extraction.
 But most of the time, there's no need to panic at all - a lot of the time, wisdom teeth removal can be quite straightforward!!

 So what are the things that make wisdom teeth removal either easy or difficult?
 There are several factors to take into account!

 1. Upper tooth or lower tooth?

 Simply put, upper wisdom teeth are generally MUCH EASIER to remove than lower wisdom teeth.
 This is because of two things;

 First, how dense the surrounding bone is.

 And Second, what space there is behind the wisdom tooth.
 The upper wisdom tooth is surrounded by thin egg-shell thin bone.
 This means that it is not held in place very securely.
 The bone around it is thin and also NOT DENSE.
 These two things make the tooth relatively easy to remove.
 AND - added to that, the upper wisdom tooth does not have any bony structures or obstructions behind it.
 So there is nothing to prevent the tooth from moving backwards, away from the tooth next to it.
 Therefore, the upper wisdom tooth is NORMALLY quite easy to remove, by rotating it slowly backwards and downwards out of it's socket.

 2. Is it under the gum?
 Or has it come through the gum?

 If the wisdom tooth is completely buried under the gum, then it is a little more challenging to remove.
 We have to make an incision through the gum, and peel it back so the tooth can be seen.

-around the tooth in order to free it, and allow it to be removed -
+Usually in this case, the tooth is ALSO surrounded by bone, and we then have to drill away the collar of bone around the tooth in order to free it, and allow it to be removed -

 - BUT THERE IS A PLUS POINT!